 We love brain training games because they aren’t just fun, they condition our brains to be better and sharper.
 Memory retention, abstraction, divided attention, word memory — a good brain game has it all.
 And if you haven’t jumped on the bandwagon yet, we think it’s about time you did.
 Here are 10 of the best mobile brain games, puzzle apps, and concentration games out there.

-Peak has a friendly user interface.
-We love the slick and quirky design, and the over 40 unique games featured here aren’t just exceptionally well designed, but are actually fun.
+Peak has a friendly user interface with slick and quirky design.
+The 40-plus unique games featured here aren’t just exceptionally well designed, but are actually fun.
 Each brain game on Peak was developed by a team of neuroscientists and game developers in order to seamlessly bring the world of gaming and brain training together.
 And they’ve executed this strategy perfectly.
 You’ll find concentration games to help with your focus, puzzle games to improve your memory, and more.
 Peak even offers a “personal trainer” that will help users find the right workout at the right time.
-Additionally, Peak keeps track of users’ progress and provides insights to help players better understand where they excel and where they need to improve.iOS Android
+Additionally, Peak keeps track of progress and provides insights to help players better understand where they excel and where they need to improve.iOS Android

-While Good Sudoku might not explicitly be a brain game or a concentration game, it does require quite a bit of mental work.
-Plus, Sudoku is one of the most beloved puzzle games around.
-So, we think it’s a stellar way to keep your brain active during the day.
+Puzzle games can help improve problem-solving and decision making skills, and sudoku is one of the most beloved puzzle games around.
 Designed by beloved game developed Zach Gage, Good Sudoku is a love letter to the puzzle game genre.
 It teaches you both the basics and the advanced techniques of the game of sudoku.
-That’s right, Good Sudoku helps you improve.
-What other games can say that?
-The clean app design, simple premise, and effective gameplay come together for what is easily my most played game of the past few years.
-If you consider yourself a fan of sudoku or puzzle games in general, consider giving this a try. iOS
+The clean app design, simple premise, and effective gameplay come together for what will easily be one of your most played games. iOS

 Searching for a brain training game that looks spectacular?
 Well, Blackbox is for you.
-This puzzle app earned an Apple Design Award with its unique gameplay and minimalist aesthetic.
-Face off against deceptively simple brain teasers and puzzles.
-You’ll find dozens of minigames with Blackbox’s Ryan McLeod regularly building and adding new puzzles to the app.
+This puzzle app earned an Apple Design Award thanks to its unique gameplay and minimalist aesthetic.
+Face off against deceptively simple brain teasers and puzzles in the form of dozens of minigames.
 The design is matched by the fact that this app is one of the best brain games available to download on your iPhone. iOS

-Personalized brain training and daily game workouts make Elevate one of the top contenders on our list.
-Elevate also offers a convenient workout calendar to help you track your progress and detailed performance tracking/ Plus you’ll find over 30 cognitive and concentration games that are fun and quick enough to play on a lunch break or while waiting for the train, but relevant enough to help you track and make actual progress.
-We also appreciate the game’s adaptive difficulty progression, which means that as players get sharper, the game becomes more difficult.
-It keeps things interesting. iOS Android
+Personalized brain training and daily game workouts make Elevate one of the top contenders among games that can make you smarter.
+Elevate also offers a convenient workout calendar to help you track your progress and detailed performance tracking.
+Plus, you’ll find over 30 cognitive and concentration games that are fun and quick enough to play on a lunch break or while waiting for the train, but relevant enough to help you track and make actual progress.
+The game’s adaptive difficulty progression means that as players get sharper, the game becomes more difficult and keeps things interesting. iOS Android

 Luminosity is one of the most popular brain training games out there, and there are some pretty good reasons for the high distinction.
-Like Elevate, Luminosity’s stable of over 25 games adapts to your individual performance, creating a custom-tailored brain training experience for every single user.
-The games are incorporated into a daily training regimen for people on all different types of schedules, meaning that if you stick with their program, you will get better.
-The Luminosity team also works with 40+ university researchers all over the world to take classic cognitive and neuropsychological tasks, then turn them into fun new games for everyone. iOS Android
+Like Elevate, Luminosity’s stable of more than 25 games adapts to your individual performance, so there’s a custom-tailored brain training experience for every user.
+The games are incorporated into a daily training regimen for people on all different types of schedules, meaning that if you stick with their program, you’ll get better.
+The Luminosity team also works with 40-plus university researchers all over the world to take classic cognitive and neuropsychological tasks, then turn them into fun new games for everyone. iOS Android

 Monument Valley might not look like most of the brain games on this list.
-But, the relaxing soundtrack, beautiful design, and playful gameplay make this a simple yet effective puzzle game.
+But, the relaxing soundtrack, beautiful design, and playful gameplay make this a simple yet effective puzzle game that doubles as a meditation app.
 Play through several stunningly illustrated levels guiding a silent princess through M.C.
 Escher-esque architecture.
 Unlike memorization or concentration games, Monument Valley asks you to take a creative approach to puzzles.
-The 2014 indie mobile game even spawned a sequel and it still remains one of the most beautiful games you can download on an iPhone.
-Keep your mind sharp and play through some of these lush, puzzling levels. iOS Android
+The 2014 indie mobile game even spawned a sequel and it still remains one of the most beautiful games you can download on an iPhone. iOS Android

 Everyone’s favorite competitive spelling game is available as a mobile app.
-And, sure it isn’t billed as a brain training game.
-But, if you want to improve your vocabulary, test your concentration, and have some fun while doing it, then this is the app for you.
-There’s a lot of fluff here.
-(I don’t remember “rewards” or “side quests” when I was playing Scrabble with my grandparents.)
-But the core game is still a ton of fun.
+Sure, it isn’t billed as a brain training game, but if you want to improve your vocabulary, test your concentration, and have some fun while doing it, then this is the app for you.
+There’s a lot of fluff here (I don’t remember “rewards” or “side quests” when I was playing Scrabble with my grandparents), But the core game is still a ton of fun.
 Play against real-life friends, strangers on the internet, or the computer. iOS Android

 GEIST combines the best parts of a brain game with a proper meditation app, keeping your mind calm, sharp, and focused.
 Play through memory and concentration games to improve your brain connectivity.
 Or, you can use GEIST as a way to relieve stress with simple meditation and mindfulness exercises.
 As with most of the apps on this list, GEIST will keep track of your performance and offer updates on your progress.
 The base app is free but opting for GEIST premium offers personalized workouts with brain training games tailored to your personality. iOS